-This section describes the HUD resources expected to be allocated by program throughout the state of Montana during Plan Year 3 (April 1, 2022 to March 31, 2023) and through the remainder of the Consolidated Plan period, which ends March 31, 2025.
+This section describes the HUD resources expected to be allocated by program throughout the state of Montana during Plan Year 4 (April 1, 2023, to March 31, 2024) and through the remainder of the Consolidated Plan period, which ends March 31, 2025.
+The total amount expected for the remaining year of the Consolidated Plan considers a 5% decrease in funding per year to provide conservative estimates.

 CDBG general planning and administration allocations are capped at 20% of the annual CDBG allocation in addition to eligible program income received during the program year.
-For Year 3, Montana will cap its general planning and administration allocations at 20% of its allocation, which results in a cap of \$1,307,440, and will not use any portion of program income for general planning and administration costs.
-The use of administrative funds for the state will not exceed 3% plus \$100,000, which is included in the \$1,307,440 cap.
+For Year 4, Montana will cap its general planning and administration allocations at 20% of its allocation, which results in a cap of \$1,308,218, and will not use any portion of program income for general planning and administration costs.
+The use of administrative funds for the state will not exceed 3% plus \$100,000, which is included in the \$1,308,218 cap.
 The balance of general planning and administrative funds will go to units of general local government for general planning and administrative costs to support the completion of project activities.
 General planning activities are eligible planning activities under Section 105(a)(12) of the Housing and Community Development Act of 1974.
 Any administrative funds not awarded to grantees for general planning or administrative costs will be redirected to project costs for completing activities.
 CDBG planning funds that are used for standalone planning-only activities will meet either the Low and Moderate Income or Slums and Blight National Objectives.

 HOME administration allocations are capped at 10% of the annual HOME allocation in addition to eligible program income received during the program year.
-The amount of federal HOME administrative funds will not exceed \$342,047 for Year 3.
+The amount of federal HOME administrative funds will not exceed \$345,023 for Year 4.
 Revenue received during a project's period of affordability is considered recaptured and will not be used for administration.

 HTF administration allocations are capped at 10% of the annual HTF allocation.
-The amount of federal HTF administrative funds will not exceed \$298,243 for Year 3.
+The amount of federal HTF administrative funds will not exceed \$306,641 for Year 4.
 The use of administrative funds will not exceed 10% for state HTF staff and grantee administrative costs to support the completion of project activities.